-The properties of crystalline solids.
+1. The properties of crystalline solids.
 Defect structure of crystals.
 Influence of defects on the behaviour of crystals.
 The properties of metals and metallic alloys in terms of modern theories.
 The development of alloys for specific engineering applications.
 The elastic and plastic properties of solids.
 The mechanisms of fracture in crystalline solids.
 Ductile and brittle fracture.
 Creep.
 Fatigue.
 Design of materials.
+2. Metallic Corrosion.
 Polymer Materials: The structure and properties of polymers.
 Mechanisms for the modification of properties.
-Ceramic Materials: The structure and properties and differences with other crystalline solids.
-Ceramic-metal composites.
+Similarities and differences with other crystalline solids.
+Ceramicmetal composites.

-4.941 Metallurgy for Engineers
+4.964 Materials Science and Engineering for Electrical Engineers